rahul-il/academic-site/content/home/custom_publications.md

 #### The Non-hardness of Approximating Circuit Size
 with Eric Allender and Neekon Vafa
 in CSR'19
 <a class="btn btn-outline-primary my-1 mr-1" href=".">CCC Proceedings</a>
 <a class="btn btn-outline-primary my-1 mr-1" href=".">TOC Journal Submission</a>

+#### Unique Rectification in d-Complete Posets: Towards the K-Theory of Kac-Moody Flag Varieties
+with Oliver Pechenik and Michael Zlatin in the Electronic Journal of Combinatorics
+<a class="btn btn-outline-primary my-1 mr-1" href=".">CCC Proceedings</a>
+<a class="btn btn-outline-primary my-1 mr-1" href=".">TOC Journal Submission</a>